yohman/workshop-leaflet/lab.md

 <kbd><img src="images/vs_commit.png"></kbd>

 There is one step left.
-You have just commited your changes to your _local_ repo.
+You have just committed your changes to your _local_ repo.
 You need to **push** your changes to your _online_ GitHub repo.

 1. Click on the "more actions" button (triple dot)
 1. Click on `Push`